vippsas/vipps-developers/settlements/sftp-report-service/README.md

 have added that specific SSH key.
 We strongly recommend that partners create separate keys for each merchant, otherwise all their merchants will be able to download everyone's settlement reports.

+# How to use it

+**Important:** The reports are generated on-demand:
+There are no real files on the server, all data is generated dynamically.
+When you `get` a file, or `mget` multiple files, the server will automatically create the requested file(s).
+Some SFTP clients check the file size with a `ls` command first.
+Since the files do not exist until the `get` or `mget` command is sent, the file size reported by the server is zero bytes.
+The SFTP service can not provide correct size information, since there is no real file.
+It is therefore not possible to check the size of a file with `ls`.
+If this causes problems for your SFTP client, the solution is to use a different client.

+**Please note:** Some SFTP clients do not "see" the directories and require the full path of the directories to be explicitly provided.

+Reports under `/settlements/inbox` can be deleted by using the `rm` command in SFTP or the "delete" function in your SFTP interface.
+The files are not really deleted, but actually hidden, in order to keep track of already processed reports.

+Reports under `/settlements/archive` cannot be removed.

 ## Connecting to the SFTP server